 Customer relationship management can be summed up to becoming a customer’s best friend.

-You are attentive, caring, always available for a quick chat and never fail to deliver exactly what they want from you (and sometime even tend to over-deliver on your promises).
+You are attentive, caring, always available for a quick chat and never fail to deliver exactly what they want from you (and sometimes even tend to over-deliver on your promises).

 All of Your Business Demands Are Fulfilled